kolkhis/tech-notes/linux/selinux.md

 Every file on an SELinux-enabled system is labeled with a context.
 This context controls which processes can access the file, and in what way.

----

-An SELinux Context is a rule that defines access permissions for files/directory.
-It consists of 4 parts:

-* `user`: SELinux user identity.
-    * This is **not** the same as a Linux user.
-It's an SELinux-specific user that processes and objects are assigned to.
-    * E.g., `system_u` represents system processes, not an actual user on the system.
-* `role`: This defines what a user or process is allowed to do on the system.
-    * E.g., `object_r` for files and directories, `system_r` for system processes.
-* `type`: Defines what a process can interact with.
-    * Processes are labeled with a type, and files/resources are labeled with
-      a different type.
-    * SELinux policies decide which types can access or interact with each
-      other.
-This is called the "type enforcement".
-* `level`: Defines the sensitivity or integrity level of the object.
-    * This is used for "Multi-Level Security" (MLS) and Multi-Category Security (MCS).
-    * Often used in government or other high-security environments.
-    * Default level is `s0`.

-The `type` (third field) is important when defining what actions can be performed on the file.
+The `type` (third field in the context) is important when defining what actions can be performed on the file.

 Examples: